adamskrodzki/aider/README.md

 # aider is AI pair programming in your terminal

-Aider is a command line tool that lets you pair program with GPT-3.5/GPT-4, to edit code stored in your local git repository.
+Aider is a command line tool that lets you pair program with GPT-3.5/GPT-4/Mixtral 8x7B (experimental), to edit code stored in your local git repository.
 You can start a new project or work with an existing repo.
 Aider makes sure edits from GPT are